-(iv) Buffers for loading areas/trash storage/utilities shall be provided which create sufficient visual screening and complement the overall architecture.
-Similar/complementary materials as those used for the building façade, vegetation, or a combination of both should be used.
+- (iv) Buffers for loading areas/trash storage/utilities shall be provided which create sufficient visual screening and complement the overall architecture.
+Similar/complementary materials as those used for the building façade, vegetation, or a combination of both should be used. - (v) The Planning Board shall have the discretion to require landscaping within parking areas.